Use the slider below to view our stunning before and after transformation of this technology executive / CTO resume example.

 Reviewing resume after resume is monotonous and boring.
-As they have been in this executive CTO resume, design elements can be used to highlight important information and breakup the monotony of reading typical resumes.
+As illustrated by this executive CTO resume example, design elements can be used to highlight important information and break up the monotony of reading typical resumes.

 One final important point: check out the education section.
 This candidate did not have a college degree.
 But, rather than just leaving it completely off the resume we included the coursework he had taken toward a degree.
 This helps to rank for the important educational degree keywords and also helps to take attention off the lack of a degree by human readers.

 Are you feeling overwhelmed by the challenge of writing your resume?
 There is no need!
 We are here to help you.
 Schedule a free resume writing consultation to see how our services can be of help to you.